-again there was sunlight in the room, and John was sitting beside the bed.
-She was in the penthouse; then she remembered-the church-the shot-"Was it Virginia?" she asked.
+and John was sitting beside the bed.
+She was in the penthouse; then she remembered-the church-the shot- "Was it Virginia?" she asked.
 John hesitated.
 "Yes," he answered.
 "Where is she?"
 Pat cried.
 "She didn't mean to kill me, oh, I know she didn't.
 What's happened to her?"
 "She's all right, dear.
 You mustn't get excited.
+She was going to commit get excited.
 She was going to commit suicide.
-She was on her way to that hotel where she and Top Hat stayed; but some friends met her, and insisted but some friends met her, and insisted she come with them to the wedding.
-And, when she actually saw you-in your bridal dress-being married bridal dress-being marriedsomething just snapped, and she fired -that's all she remembers."

-Tears were running down Patricia's white cheeks.
+She was on her way to that hotel where she and Top Hat stayed; but some friends met her, and insisted she come with them to the wedding.
+And, when she actually saw you-i your bridal dress-being married--in Tears were running down Patricia's white cheeks.

 "Don't let anything happen to her, John; she mustn't be arrested."
 "No, Pat, of course, I won't.
-She's pillows.
-She would sleep and rest.
-John would attend to everything, and when she was well she would see Virginia.

-"No, Fat, of course, I won't.
+She's No, Fat, of course, I won't.
 She's broken hearted at what she did.
 And, strangely, this has cured her.
 It's like the crisis of a fever.
 She's sane and calm.
 And she's with Stormy."
 "Oh," Patricia whispered.
 She felt suddenly exhausted.
 She closed her eyes, and nestled down further in the pillows.
-She would sleep and rest

-The days passed swiftly; there were hours of sleep and rest, quiet talks nours of sleep and rest, quiet talks in the evenings with John.
-Patricia could feel health and strength flowing into her body.
+She would sleep and rest She would sleep and rest. pillows.
+John would attend to everything, and when she was well she would see Virginia.
+The days passed swiftly; there were hours of sleep and rest, quiet talks nours of sleep and rest, quiet tarks in the evenings with John.
+Patricia could feel health and strength flow-ing into her body.
 The wound in her side was not deep; it was healing rapidly.
-Soon, she thought, I shall be well and strong, and John and I will

-"finders keepers - losers weepers"

-You're fit to be tied!
+Soon, she thought, I shall be well and strong, and John and I will "finders keepers losers weepers' You're fit to be tied!
 Furious!
-Your steady out with somebody else!
+Your steady -out with somebody else!
 "It's not fair," you wail jealously.

 But since when has love been fair?
 Nowadays you've got to be on your toes every day to keep some pretty panther from pouncing on your "heart interest"!
 Break a date or two, and next thing you know you're sitting home twiddling your thumbs!
 Popular girls know how to keep going, and keep smiling, regardless of what day of the month it is . . . know how to take "difficult days" in their stride!
 How do they do it . . . ?
 Well-just up and ask 'em!
-You'll learn something worth know-

-You'll learn that most of those carefree, "always-on-the-go" girls use Kotex sanitary

-Ask why and they'll tell you it's because napkins.
+You'll learn something worth know- You'll learn that most of those carefree, "always-on-the-go" girls use Kotex sanitary ing · · · Ask why and they'll tell you it's because napkins.

 Kotex is so comfortable!
 The more talkative ones will even explain the reason.
-They'll say Kotex is less bulky ...less apt to chafe ... because it's made
+They'll say Kotex is less bulky ... less apt to chafe ... because it's made Others will praise the flat, invisible ends ... in soft folds!

-Others will praise the flat, invisible ends . . . in soft folds! and rave about the moisture-resistant "safety panel".
-(They're the girls who value peace of at the time you need it most Kotex means comfort.

-But the majority will just say, "Kotex is so comfortable"... and let it go at that.
-After all, comfort is the main thing!
+and rave about the moisture-resistant "safety panel".
+(They're the girls who value peace of But the majority will just say, "Kotex is so comfortable" ... and let it go at that.
+After mind!) all, comfort is the main thing!
 And it's comfort that has made Kotex so popular.
 More popular, in fact, than all other brands put together!